haxsaw/hikaru/docs/issues.rst

 by such YAML, the out-of-spec fields will not be part of the output YAML.
-While all attributes in the model objects are typed and IDEs will provide help to the author to select the proper type for each keyword argument (or warn when the wrong one is provided), Python doesn't require this, and will happily generate YAML for improperly constructed hikaru objects.
+While all attributes in the model objects are typed and IDEs will provide help to the author to select the proper type for each keyword argument (or warn when the wrong one is provided), Python doesn't require this, and will happily generate YAML for improperly constructed Hikaru objects.
 While some checking may be added in a future release, for the time being it is best to pay attention to IDE objections and to be sure that any YAML you load is in accordance with the official spec.